Written by Kortney Stringer

 Personal Effects Coverage – Covers theft of personal items in rental car; $1.25 per day.
 Homeowners or renters insurance covers most items stolen from the car.

-Note: Costs vary depending on rental car company, state, location of dealer and type of car rented.
+Note: Costs vary depending on the rental car company, state, the location of dealer and type of car rented.
 Some companies combine coverage.
-Sources: Insurance information Institute; WSJ research
+Sources: Insurance Information Institute; WSJ research

-Should you require the assistance of an aggressive and skilled car accident attorney in Washington, please contact Bernard Law Group at 1-800-418-8282 for an immediate free evaluation of your situation.
+Should you require the assistance of the best lawyers for car accidents, please contact Bernard Law Group at 1-800-418-8282 for an immediate free evaluation of your situation.
 We have the experience and resources to handle your case and can be an invaluable resource for information and more importantly assistance in your time of need.